Category: Technology

 AEM Content Distribution - AurxAEM Content Distribution - AurxAEM Content Distribution - Aurx

-When we compare both images, there are no logs printed in our customeDistributionAgent.
-While in aem default replication agent did the publication.
+When we compare both images, there are no logs printed in our customDistributionAgent.
+While in AEM default replication agent did the publication.

 In AEM out-of-the-box functionality, by default, when we publish any content, the automatic replication agent invokes and completes the process of publication.
 If we want to use our distribution agent, then we should do some configuration in the AEM replication default agent.

-To activate our distribution agent for the default distribution agent, we have to do more configuration; until now, our distribution agent is ready.
+To activate our distribution agent as the default distribution agent, we have to do more configuration.
+Until now, our distribution agent is ready.

 Navigate to Tools > Deployment > Replication > Agents on Author and click on the Default Agent (Publish) to configure the setting.